| |

 -

-A retirement plan under which the annual contributions
+under which the annual contributions made by the

-made by the employer or employee are generally stated as
+employer or employee are generally stated as a fixed

-company profits.
-The amount of retirement benefits is
+profits.
+The amount of retirement benefits is not

 performance of the employee's account. top